IEK-5/freespa/DOC.md

     SDMASK=0XFF;

-which trigges the computation of all 11 solar day events.
+which triggers the computation of all 11 solar day events.
 If one only wants to compute sunrise and sunset, one can define:

     SDMASK=(_FREESPA_SUNRISE|_FREESPA_SUNSET);

-This will save some computational overhead.
+This will can some computational overhead.

-Finally freespa offers several utillities to work with time.
-To work with time structs and unix time in a consistent manner with the internally used julian day, freespa defines it won conversion routines:
+Finally freespa offers several utilities to work with time.
+To work with time structs and unix time in a consistent manner with the internally used Julian day, freespa defines it won conversion routines:

     struct tm *gmjtime_r(time_t *t, struct tm *ut);
     struct tm *gmjtime(time_t *t);